Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Cocoa pod borer damages cocoa and rambutan fruit, causing significant yield loss.
 In cocoa, fruit damage makes the processing of cocoa pods difficult and reduces cocoa bean quality.
 In rambutan, the pest tunnels into leaves, stems and occasionally fruit, making it unmarketable.
 Growers would experience increased pest control costs and cocoa pod borer could affect market access for rambutans.

 Backyard growers would also suffer cocoa and rambutan fruit loss due to cocoa pod borer.

 People moving cocoa pods or other infested host fruit, or plant material infested with cocoa pod borer eggs, pupae or moths, could spread cocoa pod borer to new areas and even introduce this pest into Australia.

 The Australian Government closely regulates approved imports of plant material and monitors for illegal plant movement to prevent the introduction of exotic plant pests.

-The adult moths are poor fliers, so generally spread in infested areas is believed to be slow.
+The adult moths are poor flyers, so generally spread in infested areas is believed to be slow.

 Monitoring and action

 Monitor cocoa pods for uneven ripening and/or for tiny borer holes (though these are very small and hard to see).
 If detected, cut the pods open and examine them for the presence of borer caterpillars and/or internal borer damage within the pod.